CONVENING NOTICE TO ATTEND THE ANNUAL ORDINARY SHAREHOLDERS’ MEETING TO BE HELD ON 26 MAY 2026

 - Presentation of the consolidated financial statements, the management report, and the report of the statutory auditor on the consolidated financial statements.

-- Approval of the annual accounts for the financial year ended 31 December 2025 (including the allocation of the results and the distribution of a gross dividend of EUR 0.26 per share).
+- Approval of the annual accounts for the financial year ended 31 December 2025 (including allocation of the results and the distribution of a gross dividend of EUR 0.27 per share).

 - Discharge of liability of the members of the Board of Directors.